-This dashboard examines public opinion on power from multiple angles and sources, and includes the latest comparative research on several topics such as: the size and power of the federal government, which levels of government need more or less power, whether the government or private entitites should provide solutions to various challenges, and how American public opinion differs from other countries.
+This dashboard examines public opinion on power from multiple angles and sources, and includes the latest comparative research on several topics such as: the size and power of the federal government, which levels of government need more or less power, whether the government or private entities should provide solutions to various challenges, and how the American public opinion differs from other countries.

 Government Power Comparison

-Often with power, we examine it from the perspective of having too much power, however equally important, is the opposite end of the spectrum - having too little power.
-This graph compares those who think that the Federal government needs more power in Canada, the United States, and Mexico.
+Often with power, we examine it from the perspective of having too much power; however, equally important is the opposite end of the spectrum—having too little power.
+This graph compares those who think that the federal government needs more power in Canada, the United States, and Mexico.

 Amount of Power

 When studying governmental power, it is important to gain an understanding of how it compares to other institutions/groups.
 The graph below gives such a comparison, allowing respondents to decide if each of the items presented has too much power, not enough power, or about the right amount.
 Lobbyists received the highest response rate for "too much power" at 71%, while the military was the top answer for "about right" (53%) or "not enough" (28%) power.

 When looking at the levels of government in this survey, the federal government was rated at 58% for "too much power," followed by 30% for "about right" and only 9% of respondents thought the federal government's power was "not enough."
 States were respectively at 34%, 49%, and 15%.
 Finally, local governments were rated at 22%, 53%, and 21%.
 Thus, we can see that there is an inverse relationship concerning power between the federal and state/local governments.
 Citizens are more likely to want a decrease in power in the federal government and an increase in state and local government.
 This also can support ideas of decentralization, where the closer the level of government is to the citizen, the more power they want for that organization.